neoxelox/service/README.md

     - Run `make build` and then `make start`

 See `makefile` for further commands.
+**Head to the [documentation](https://google.com) for a full explanation of the project.**

 ## Architecture
 The project uses a subset of the Clean Architecture, composed of 3 different layers: **Dto**->**Entity**->**Model**, which are disjoint and the dependencies are unidirectional towards the database domain.

 Use Case handlers are created at launch time, meaning that only a single DB connection pool is created.
 It will be used to create all kind of repositories, that will then be injected to each **Use Case**.
 That means that **Repositories** and **Handlers** must be thread safe to attend different requests.

+Regarding to tests, you should emphasize on unit tests in the Entity domain, and integration tests in the Dto layer.
+Repository tests are welcomed, but are less "compulsory".
+Mocks must be created for every entity methods, handler or repository, so that your tests only focus on the package code.

 ## Structure
 Follows the [Standard Go Project Layout](https://github.com/golang-standards/project-layout).